 Leave an info form for future jobs

 If you follow these tips, the teacher will be able to tell that you are a prepared substitute teacher and would LOVE to have you again!
 Leave an info form with your name, phone number, sub ID, or whatever info is needed so the teacher can request YOU the next time they need a sub.
 This is a win-win for both you and the teacher!
 The teacher will get a sub they can rely on, and you can get jobs in a classroom where you can actually get to know the students.
 These were my favorite days as a sub!
+Not to mention, this will help you become a requested substitute teacher.

 The Substitute Teacher Resource Binder